kimatron/divelog/README.md

 - Add the ability to edit existing dive logs.
 Currently, users can only add or delete dive logs.
 Allowing for edits would provide more flexibility in managing dive information.

 - Improve the search functionality to allow for more advanced search options.
-For example, users could search for dive logs by a specific date range or dive depth range, making it easier to find specific dives.
+For example, users could search for dive logs by a specific date range or dive depth range, and search for partial results or keywords, making it easier to find specific dives.

 - Implement more data validation to ensure that input values meet the required format and constraints.
 This would help prevent errors and ensure that the dive log data is accurate and consistent.